baishakh22/Virtual-Voice-Assistance-with-Python/README.md

 Here I'm creating a virtual voice assistance like alexa, siri or google assistance.
 I named as 'Maya' which is Greek name means water.
 For code editor I'm going to use PyCharm community version.
 After I installed it I can named as i want.
 I named it as virtual assistance.

 Before I start I need to install some package.
-First I will install speechRecognition package which help python to under my voice.
+First I will install speechRecognition package which help python to understand my voice.
 ```
 pip install SpeechRecognition
 ```